Inverno Framework Web Application Security Guide

 All these routes except the /login

 page, which must remain accessible to any user, should be protected against unauthenticated or anonymous access.
-In order to do that, you need to intercept requests to these routes and reject those that do do not contain valid credentials, namely the AUTH-TOKEN
+In order to do that, you need to intercept requests to these routes and reject those that do not contain valid credentials, namely the AUTH-TOKEN

 cookie containing a compact JWS normally created in the login action.
 In case valid credentials have been provided, a SecurityContext